 - As UX Sequence‘s research also shows that Sergey bought smartcontract.com on behalf of QED

 - Satoshi Nakamoto allegedly used a Russian proxy server to release Bitcoin version 0.1.0

-Sharing the location in Russia is clearly not enough, but there is a follow-up: as also stated in this article, between December 2008 and January 2009, a user allegedly posted some hotel reviews using the same proxy as Satoshi, his name?
+Sharing the location in Russia is clearly not enough, but there is a follow-up: between December 2008 and January 2009, a user allegedly posted some hotel reviews using the same proxy as Satoshi, his name?
 Sergey.
 A coincidence, as we said, but curious enough to stimulate the interest of the crypto community.